WireBoard vs Umami: Real-Time Data vs Open-Source Self-Hosting (2026)

 Self-hosting under MIT.
 Already covered.
 Real, structural advantage.
 The MIT license is a softer touch than AGPL for downstream commercial use.

 Session replay.
-Umami v3.1 ships rrweb-based session replay, with configurable masking and a thirty-day retention window.
+Umami v3.1 ships session replay, with configurable masking levels (moderate by default, strict if you want all text masked too) and a thirty-day retention window.
 WireBoard does not ship session replay today, and it is not on our roadmap.
 If watching the recording of a stuck visitor is part of your debugging loop, this is Umami.

 Read-only public API.
 Umami Cloud lets you pull metrics out programmatically, build custom internal tools, write status pages, or feed data into reports.
 WireBoard takes events in via a one-line JavaScript call but does not currently expose a read API for pulling data back out.
 A read-only public API is on our roadmap; today, it is a real gap.